-The Art Experience Studio is a gallery where you can select artwork, choose framing or learn how to best arrange your artwork in your home space of office place.
-If you are feeling creative, attend our workshops on art and framing.
+The Art Experience Studio is a gallery where you can select artwork or learn how to best arrange your artwork in your home space of office place.
+If you are feeling creative, attend our workshops on art.
 No matter what your reason, stop by to learn about the services we offer to help with all your art and framing decisions.

 When the flag is out I am in or call to schedule an appointment.

 Since the founding of Art Experience, there have been many changes in the art and framing industry and consequently there have been many changes in Art Experience.
 We think that story can best be told by looking at the many locations Art Experience has been located.

 The journey began in Exton, Pennsylvania with the founding of The Creative Hand, a Fine Art and Craft gallery.
 We had over 25 of the most talented artists and finest crafters working together in an old Stone house in a beautiful countryside setting.
 Wonderful memories of living in an area dominated with the artwork of Andrew Wyeth.

 Art Experience found a new home in a small mall in Amherst, New Hampshire.
 Along with this change came the founding of the Custom Picture Framing shop.
 With a sporting goods shop on one side and organic food Store on the other, it was the ideal place to be.